-In 2018, Costa worked with Darya Zhuk on the multiple award-winning feature Crystal Swan, which was Belarus' first Oscar submission in 22 years.
-Her first feature as a cinematographer, The Chosen Ones from director David Pablos, premiered at Cannes before winning five Mexican Academy of Film Arts and Sciences’ Ariel Awards, including Costa’s Ariel Award for Best Cinematography.
+Carolina’s first feature as a cinematographer, THE CHOSEN ONES with director David Pablos, premiered at Cannes.
+The film won five Mexican Academy of Film Arts and Sciences’ Ariel Awards, including Carolina’s Ariel Award for Best Cinematography.
 Her work was additionally praised by The Hollywood Reporter as “a handsomely shot feature.”
-Their second collaboration a period piece titled El Baile de los 41 is highly anticipated.
+In 2020, Carolina and Pablos reunited on the Netflix film, DANCE OF THE 41.

-Originally from Brazil, Costa studied at the University of the Arts, London, where she was mentored by Sue Gibson, the renowned first female president of the British Society of Cinematographers.
+Originally from Brazil, Carolina studied at the University of the Arts, London, where she was mentored by Sue Gibson, the renowned first female president of the British Society of Cinematographers.
 Costa then moved to Los Angeles and earned her Masters in Cinematography from the American Film Institute.
-Her AFI thesis film Way in Rye went on to compete at Camerimage in Poland, followed by her AFI alumni short Contrapelo which premiered at Tribeca before being shortlisted for the Academy Awards.
+Her AFI thesis film WAY IN RYE went on to compete at Camerimage in Poland, followed by her AFI alumni short CONTRAPELO which premiered at Tribeca before being shortlisted for the Academy Awards.